runadock/docs/docs/GettingStarted.md

 runadock can be used to start and run docker containers.
 In the following you will find an example on how to use our runadock terminal.
 If you are interessted in Docker itself, please visit <https://www.docker.com>

 Note: We provide our service to open source developers and administrators.
-So appropriate technical knowledge is required to use it.
+So appropriate technical knowledge is required.

 Example: The little web server
 ------------------------------